danicat/pacgo/step06/README.md

 ## Task 01: Refactoring the input code

 Now that we know the basics about goroutines and channels, let's see them in action.
-First, let's remove the code that handle input from the game loop and place the code below before the start of the loop.
+First, let's remove the input handling code from the game loop and insert the code below before the start of the loop.

 ```go
 func main() {